Gautier Benítez High School

 The Gautier Benitez High School, a school named after Puerto Rican poet José Gautier Benítez, was built in 1924 in Caguas, Puerto Rico and is listed on both the U.S. National Register of Historic Places and the Puerto Rico Register of Historic Sites and Zones.

-It is a U-shaped, two-story concrete structure with Classical Revival elements including monumental portico with triangular pediment and use of columns.
+It is a U-shaped, two-story concrete structure with Classical Revival elements including a monumental portico with triangular pediment and use of columns.

 It was deemed significant for NRHP registration because it was the first high school in its area, and for its architecture.
 Its neo-classical style reflects Americanization of public education since the 1898 transition of Puerto Rico.
 It was built in a program along with the Ponce High School in Ponce and the Central High School in San Juan, both also NRHP-listed.